adriangcodes/adrian-portfolio/README.md

 # Changes from Wireframes

+There are two changes from wireframes:
-The only change from wireframes to note is the removal of the About page.
+1. Removal of the About page.
 Given the UX and level of content detail on the Home page, the About page felt redundant.
+2. Mobile nav shifting from burger pop-out to text line.

 The Projects page is fully functional, pending real-world content.

 # Domain

-I have purchased the  domain a5g5.com to host both website and a work-based email address.
+I have purchased the domain adriang.dev to host both website and a work-based email address.

 Simultaneous to this site being submitted for DEV1001 Assignment 1, the site will be pushed live via Netlify connected to my Github repo.